VCTLabs/vct-espressobin-bsp-platform/README.rst

 of distro.
 Note that oe-core will build "distroless" by default, however, you can set DISTRO = "vctlabs" in your local.conf if you want the mainline kernel to be the default.
-See the `arm64-multiplatform`_ repo for the mainline kernel branches tested, and the espessobin page on the `Gentoo wiki`_ for more info.
+See the `arm64-multiplatform`_ repo for the mainline kernel branches tested, and the espressobin page on the `Gentoo wiki`_ for more info.

 .. _Gentoo wiki: https://wiki.gentoo.org/wiki/ESPRESSOBin
 .. _arm64-multiplatform: https://github.com/sarnold/arm64-multiplatform